Here is a clean Bondora Go & Grow review

 There is nothing bad, since a part of those Bondora late loans will be recovered.
 In many cases also late interest fees are applied.
 If one is not willing to wait, this is normal.
 Migrating to go & grow can be a good idea to get back to profitability, but it comes with a price.

 Bondora Go & Grow Vs. Mintos Invest & Access

-It may be a bit easy to decide if Go & grow is better then Mintos Invest & Access, since the latter has been released very recently.
+It is not easy to decide if Go & grow is better then Mintos Invest & Access, since the latter has been released very recently.

 What is sure for now is that there are huge differences.